Charleston Weekend Guide

 If you are visiting Charleston between April and December, make sure to spend some time on Saturday morning at the festive Farmers Market.
 The 2008 Charleston Farmers Market was rated as one of the Top 10 Best Farmers Markets by Travel and Leisure magazine.
 Enjoy fresh crepes, omelets, donuts and po'boys while you shop for fresh produce.

 Take a Carriage Tour

 A fun and relaxing way to enjoy the sites and history of Charleston, carriage tours are offered by several Charleston companies.
-Old Towne Carriage Company offers ghost tours while Old South Carriage Co. will cover 30 blocks of the historic district in about an hour.
+Charleston Carriage Works offers ghost tours while Old South Carriage Co. will cover 30 blocks of the historic district in about an hour.
 At Middleton Place, a national historic landmark and carefully preserved 18th-century plantation, carriage tours cover the beautifully landscaped grounds and surrounding forest.

 Located on the rooftop of the Market Pavilion Hotel, Pavilion Bar is the perfect place for a scenic nightcap.
 Indulge in the signature Paviliontini made with Absolut Citron, fresh pineapple and orange juices.
 Order one while gazing at historic Charleston and the illuminated Ravenel Bridge above the Ashley River.

 This stylish bar offers a wide selection of wines and a sinful selection of desserts.
 Everything is prepared fresh daily by some of Charleston's most talented pastry chefs.
 Their rich menu changes daily and the dessert case at the front door is scandalously tempting.